NaelaAssaf/WebTech/md/03-css.md

 }
 ```

-Via the (hover selector)[http://www.w3schools.com/cssref/sel_hover.asp]{.csstag} allows us to apply styles to an element only when the mouse hovers over the element.
+Via the [hover selector](http://www.w3schools.com/cssref/sel_hover.asp){.csstag} allows us to apply styles to an element only when the mouse hovers over the element.

 For example: overline a link when the mouse passes over the element: